anteroul/magnolia-engine/README.md

 ### Changes:
 - Major optimizations made for WebGPU rendering.
 - Implemented Shader class to store different types of shaders.
+- Host the tool on a github.io page or alternative on your own domain.

 ### TODO:
+- UI for changing API and amount of triangles.
 - Timed benchmark-sequence, which gradually increases the amount of triangles to certain point where FPS is below 10 then changes API performing the same procedure.
 - Write a script that automatically updates benchmark-results.
-- Host the tool on a github.io page or alternative on your own domain.

 ### Wishlist:
 - Scenes and SceneManager implementation (for the game engine).